fboehm/gemma2/README.md

 Installation
 ------------

 To install `gemma2`, use the `devtools` R package from CRAN.
-If you haven't installed `devtools`, please run this line fo code:
+If you haven't installed `devtools`, please run this line of code:

 ``` r
 install.packages("devtools")